-I’d bought the exact same rims (only a version newer) with the exact same tires (only with red walls) for my Cannondale Super V mountain bike restoration.
-So I was pretty excited a got a new pair I could mount on the Cannondale Killer V when going on the trails.
+I’d bought the exact same rims (only a newer version) with the exact same tires (only with red walls) for my Cannondale Super V mountain bike restoration.
+So I was pretty excited to get a new pair I could mount on the Cannondale Killer V when going on the trails.

 So I decided to clean them up a bit and here’s what I learned.

 What happens when bicycle tires get old

 Ok, there are old bicycle tires and there are old bicycle tires.
 These tires are at least 22 years old.
 And there are 2 things that can happen to rubber when it ages.